Broadway station (IND Crosstown Line)

 The Broadway station is a station on the IND Crosstown Line of the New York City Subway.
 Located at the intersection of Broadway and Union Avenue in Williamsburg, Brooklyn, it is served at all times by the G train.

 History

-This opened on July 1, 1937, as part of the extension of the Crosstown Line from Nassau Avenue to Hoyt–Schermerhorn Streets.
+The station opened on July 1, 1937, as part of the extension of the Crosstown Line from Nassau Avenue to Hoyt–Schermerhorn Streets.

 Station layout

 This underground station has two tracks and two side platforms.
 The G stops at the station at all times.
 The station is between Metropolitan Avenue to the north and Flushing Avenue to the south.

 The platforms have a light green trim line with a black border and mosaic name tablets reading "BROADWAY" in white sans-serif lettering on a black background and light green border.

 The tiles were part of a color-coded tile system used throughout the IND.
 The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
 Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.
 The I-beam columns in the entire station are dark grey-blue, with alternating ones on the platforms having the standard black station name plate in white lettering.

 Small station signs underneath the trim line read "BROADWAY" in white lettering on a black background.
 One of the icon tiles on the northbound platform was incorrectly spelled as "BRODAWAY"; this mistake may have been part of the station's original tilework.
 After the Daily News and several other news outlets reported on the misspelling in February 2009, the two wrong letters were covered with the correct ones printed on stickers, but the stickers were removed by December 2009.
 In December 2011, the MTA stated the tiles would remain.